zalando-stups/documentation/components/taupage.rst

 One use case could be that you want to avoid writing certain data twice like timestamps that are written by an application already.

-Here is an example that changes the rsyslog format completely by avoiding logging of the timestamp and Docker container identifier `(Dec 21 14:29:50 ip-172-31-13-217 docker/3fbbd1129d3e[936]:)`:
+Here is an example that changes the rsyslog format completely by avoiding logging of the timestamp and Docker container identifier from: `Dec 21 14:29:50 ip-172-31-13-217 docker/3fbbd1129d3e[936]:` to `ip-172-31-13-217 log_message`:

   rsyslog_application_log_format: "%hostname%%msg%\\n"